gx9702/UA-TypeRepository/Core/Part3/DataTypes/Double/readme.md

 <!-- datatype -->
 ## Double
+Describes a value that is an IEEE 754-1985 double precision floating point number.
 <!-- end of description -->
 The fields of the Double DataType are defined in the following table: